-Olympus E-30 versus Panasonic G5
+Olympus E-30 vs Panasonic G5

 The Olympus E-30 and the Panasonic Lumix DMC-G5 are two digital cameras that were revealed to the public, respectively, in November 2008 and July 2012.
 The E-30 is a DSLR, while the G5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 12.2 megapixel, whereas the Panasonic provides 15.9 MP.
+The Olympus has a resolution of 12.2 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G5 is considerably smaller (35 percent) than the Olympus E-30.
 Moreover, the G5 is substantially lighter (44 percent) than the E-30.
 In this context, it is worth noting that neither the E-30 nor the G5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Four Thirds Lens Catalog (E-30) and the Micro Four Thirds Lens Catalog (G5).
 Mirrorless cameras, such as the G5, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.